Geometric composition in quilted Floer theory: Introduction

 Then,

 \end{theorem}

 In all of the cases, the main idea is to construct a particular homomorphism Once $\Phi$ is constructed, a simple energy argument shows that $\Phi$ is an isomorphism.

 The main motivation for proving Theorem \ref{negative} is an application to an explicit example.
-Namely, we apply Theorem \ref{negative} to get rid of a technical assumption in the proof of an isomorphism between Lagrangian matching invariants and Heegaard Floer homology of $3$-manifolds, which appeared in a previous work of the first author \cite{lekili}.
+Namely, it is used to get rid of a technical assumption in the proof of an isomorphism between Lagrangian matching invariants and Heegaard Floer homology of $3$-manifolds, which appeared in a previous work of the first author \cite{lekili}.
+Our main construction was also used in $\cite{manwood}$ in order to prove the topological invariance of their symplectic construction of a Floer homology group which they conjecture to be isomorphic to a version of instanton Floer homology.

 In order to avoid repetition, we will not give all the details involved in the definition of holomorphic quilts and Floer cohomology of a cyclic set of Lagrangian correspondences.
 The more comprehensive discussion of foundations of this theory is available in \cite{WW}.